ccliuaw/email_auto_generator/README.md

->-- By run this code, we will generate 2 output files.
+> By run this code, we will generate 2 output files (since you have 2 rows in .csv).
 >-

 >The 1st file will look like this:
->-
 >
 >Hi, my name is Jack
 >
 >And my email is : jack@email
 >
 >Here is my phone : 123456

+>
+>The 2nd file will look like this:
+>
+>Hi, my name is Mark
+>
+>And my email is : mark@email
+>
+>Here is my phone : 456123

 # Input your command in the terminal